|c.2000||ARCHAIC PERIOD ends. In Americas from 10-8000, characterized by sedentary farming.||2000, but date varies across Americas: wiki|

 |c.1500||CUPISNIQUE Culture on north coast of Peru begins until 500.
 Has a distinctive adobe architecture, but shares artistic styles, gods, and religious symbols with the later Chavin culture.||1500 wikPCP 500 wikCps|

-The stone building has a lithic block facade decorated with reliefs representing warrior-priests and mutilated bodies.
+The stone building has a lithic block facade decorated with relief carvings representing warrior-priests and mutilated bodies.
 300 bas-reliefs show axe-wielding warriors, body parts, and victims, who are decapitated and mutilated.
 Cerro served as a central administration place for production, distribution and food, and a worship and ceremonial center.

 |c.1475||DOGS are the only domesticted animals in North America.||1500-1451 TTS|